-On April 25th the Schlacht um Berlin (the Battle for Berlin) was in full swing and its outcome more or less clear.
-With the allied armies pushing relentlessly into the city from all directions and with the fast depleting army of Berlin´s defenders, many of Hitler´s subordinates had given up all hope of not so much victory as survival.
+On April 25, 1945 the Schlacht um Berlin (the Battle for Berlin) was in full swing and its outcome more or less clear.
+With the allied armies pushing relentlessly into the city from all directions and with the fast depleting army of Berlin’s defenders, many of Hitler’s subordinates had given up all hope of not so much victory as survival.

 At the western end of Hermannplatz in Berlin-Kreuzberg the members of the SS Division Nordland – mostly French volunteers – led by their newly appointed head, SS Brigadenführer Gustav Krukenberg, finished installing the explosives necessary to blow up the old department store.

-During WW2 Karstadt am Hermannplatz, once the biggest and most modern department store in Europe (you can read the full story of this amazing place in the following post), was used as a food storage and a Heeresbekleidungsamt, an office responsible for providing uniforms and other sorts of necessary clothing to Hitler´s army.
+During the Second World War Karstadt am Hermannplatz, once the biggest and most modern department store in Europe, was used as a food storage and a Heeresbekleidungsamt, an office responsible for providing uniforms and other sorts of necessary clothing to Hitler’s army.

 The theory that the reason for the demolition of the building was the NSDAP membership card archive allegedly kept in the bank vaults under the store (the cards were to be used later as evidence in Nürenberg Trails) does not seem to hold water, though.

 It is far more probable that Nordland troops did not want such a perfect assault position to fall into the hands of the enemy: shooting from Karstadt would have been like shooting fish in a barrel.
 A very solid and safe barrel, to boot.